Is Gluten Always the Culprit? Studies Show That It’s Not

-One bar had fructans (fructans are found in wheat and other gluten products…but they are a carbohydrate that feeds the bacteria in your gut) added to it.
+One bar had fructans (fructans are found in wheat and other gluten products.
+But they are a carbohydrate that feeds the bacteria in your gut) added to it.
 And one bar had neither in it.

 So what happened?
 When people ate the bar with the fructans in it, bloating and gas increased, along with other symptoms – more than double the rate of the gluten-containing bars!!